alkafaiz/kastrat-auiss-gatsby/README.md

 1.  **Start developing.**

-    Navigate into the directory and start it up.
+    Navigate into the directory, install dependencies, and start it up.

     ```shell
     cd kastrat-auiss-gatsby/
+    npm install
+    # or yarn install
     gatsby develop
     ```